-Research Associate Pavlina R. Tcherneva is an assistant professor of economics at Bard College.
+Pavlina R. Tcherneva is an associate professor of economics and director of the economics program at Bard College.
 She previously taught at Franklin and Marshall College and the University of Missouri–Kansas City.
-During 2000–06, she served as the associate director for economic analysis at the Center for Full Employment and Price Stability, where she remains a senior research associate.
+During 2000–6, she served as the associate director for economic analysis at the Center for Full Employment and Price Stability, where she remains a senior research associate.
 In the summer of 2006, she was a visiting scholar at the University of Cambridge Centre for Economic and Public Policy, and since July 2007 she has been a research associate at the Levy Institute.

 Tcherneva conducts research in the fields of modern monetary theory and public policy, and has collaborated with policymakers from Argentina, Bulgaria, China, Turkey, and the United States on developing and evaluating various job-creation programs.
 Her current research examines the nexus between monetary and fiscal policies under sovereign currency regimes and the macroeconomic merits of alternative stabilization programs.
 She has also examined the role, nature, and relative effectiveness of the Federal Reserve’s alternative monetary policies and the American Recovery and Reinvestment Act during the Great Recession.